 Student financial aid programs are intended to provide assistance to students who do not have the necessary financial resources to meet educational costs.
 Most students qualify for some type of assistance.
-For scholarships recognizing academic excellence, refer to the following information on Scholarships.
-Only United States citizens and noncitizens can receive financial aid.
+For resources that recognize academic excellence, refer to the following information on Scholarships.
+Only United States citizens and eligible noncitizens can receive financial aid.